MrBartusek/corkus.py/README.md

 # Corkus.py ⚙️

-> Asynchronous & Blazingly-Fast Python wrapper for [Public Wynncraft API](https://docs.wynncraft.com).
+Asynchronous modern, feature-rich and easy to use Python wrapper for [Public Wynncraft API](https://docs.wynncraft.com).

 ## Key Features

 - Asynchronous API using `async` and `await`
-- Real object definitions and support for [typing](https://docs.python.org/3/library/typing.html) module
+- Easy to use with an object oriented design and `fetch` functions
+- ≈ 80% coverage of the Wynncraft API as of now
 - ~~Responses caching~~ Soon
 - ~~Proper rate limit handling~~ Soon
-- ~~100% coverage of the supported WynncraftAPI.~~ Soon

-## Current API Coverage

-Recipe
-- Get
-- List
+## Missing Features

-- Search
+- Recipe Endpoint

-Item
-- Database
+- Item Database Endpoint

-Guild
-- List ✔️
-- Stats ✔️

-Ingredient
-- Get ✔️
-- List ✔️
-- Search ➕
+- Ingredients Search

-Leaderboard
-- Guild ✔️
-- Player ✔️
-- PvP ✔️

-Network
-- Server List ✔️
-- Player Sum ✔️

-Player
-- Statistics ✔️
-- UUID ✔️

-Search-API
+- Proper rate limit handling
-- Name ✔️
+- Responses caching

-Territory
-- List ✔️
+- Error handling

 ## Installation